looker-open-source/sdk-codegen/swift/looker/README.md

 * destructors (aka `deinit`)
 * identity comparisons

-Otherwise, structs or interfaces are used for the declaration of complex method inputs such as `body` parameters.
+Otherwise, `struct`s, `enum`s, or `protocol`s are used for the declaration of complex method inputs, such as `body` parameters and the complex API structures returned from API endpoints.

+Enjoy, and thanks for trying out the bleeding edge!